shivajibhise126/FIST-Cluster/README.md

 # FIST-Cluster

-This repository contains all the important guidelines regarding FIST cluster in CAOS, IISc
+This repository contains all the important guidelines regarding use of FIST cluster in CAOS, IISc